MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-excel-dynamic-worksheet.md

 - Some system views, such as Accounts: No Campaign Activities in Last 3 Months, can be exported only to a static Excel worksheet.

-- In Powerapps, money values are exported to Excel as numbers.
+- In PowerApps, money values are exported to Excel as numbers.
 After you have completed the export, to format the data as currency, see the Excel Help topic titled “Display numbers as currency".
 - The data and time values that you see in the app show up as Date only when you export the file to Excel but the cell actually shows both the date and time.

 - If you’re going to make changes and import the data file back in to the app, remember that secured, calculated, and composite fields (e.g. Full Name) are read-only and can’t be imported in to the app.
 You’ll be able to edit these fields in Excel but when you import the data back in to the app these fields will not be updated.
 If you want to update these fields such as a contact’s name then it’s recommend that you use that view to export your data, update them in Excel, and import them back to the app for changes.